Dabhoi & Gates

 Dabhoi, Gate By 4 Comments

-Dabhoi was established in the early 6th century AD.
-Its foundation and fortification is ascribed to the great King of Gujarat, Siddhraj Jaisinh (1093-1143 AD), who made this his frontier fortress.
-The architectural style and the exquisite stone carving and iconography on the fort walls and gates suggest that it was conceived and constructed in the same period as Rudra Mahalaya and Zinzuwada Fort.
+Established in the early 6th century AD, Dabhoi’s origins are rooted in ancient history.
+The fortification of Dabhoi is attributed to King Siddhraj Jaisinh of Gujarat (1093-1143 AD), who transformed it into a key frontier fortress.
+The architectural style and intricate stone carvings of the fort suggest it was constructed around the same time as Rudra Mahalaya and Zinzuwada Fort.

 Author